LoL DPS items guide - Core equipment for Damage Dealers

 If you want to know more about equipment in the League but you are interested in rather defensive sections like Magic Resist or need to know more about utility - follow links below.

 We value the opinion of our community so if you want to share it make sure to leave a comment below and to follow us on social media.
-Tell us what did you like about our guides and what wasn't as good as you wished.
+Tell us what did you like about our guides and what wasn't as good as you wish.
 If you have any questions and concerns regarding either our website, marketplace or any other field make sure to tell us on Live Chat.
 We are online for 24 hours each day of the week and we will be happy to lend you a hand with your troubles.

 All right reserved.
 No registered trademarks of Riot Games.